-NBA players react to suspension of ESPN's Adrian Wojnarowski: 'Free Woj'
+LeBron James, other NBA players react to suspension of ESPN's Adrian Wojnarowski: 'Free Woj'

+Los Angeles Lakers superstar LeBron James and other NBA players reacted on Twitter

-ESPN suspended NBA insider Adrian Wojnarowski after a profane email that was sent to Sen. Josh Hawley, R-Mo. was leaked to social media, according to multiple reports.
+Los Angeles Lakers superstar LeBron James and other NBA players reacted on Twitter to ESPN suspending NBA insider Adrian Wojnarowski after a profane email that was sent to Sen. Josh Hawley, R-Mo., by tweeting out #FreeWoj on the social media site.

-Wojnarowski responded with an email by saying “F--k you,” after Hawley’s office sent a news release detailing a letter he planned to send NBA Commissioner Adam Silver, criticizing the league’s decision to limit messages players can wear on their uniforms to “pre-approved, social justice slogans” while “censoring support” for law enforcement and criticism of the Chinese Communist Party.
+Wojnarowski had responded with an email by saying “F--k you,” after Hawley’s office sent a news release detailing a letter he planned to send NBA Commissioner Adam Silver, criticizing the league’s decision to limit messages players can wear on their uniforms to “pre-approved, social justice slogans” while “censoring support” for law enforcement and criticism of the Chinese Communist Party.

+Wojnarowski’s suspension will be for two weeks, The New York Post reported.

 ESPN SUSPENDS NBA REPORTER ADRIAN WOJNAROWSKI AFTER PROFANE EMAIL TO SEN. HAWLEY: REPORTS